Why Practicum Ministry Experience?

 The ministry staff of both the church and the college have a great heart to see students equipped and released into ministry opportunities, and much care is taken to place students into areas of interest and calling for their practicum requirements.

-Please Note: All students are expected to serve in their own local church unless they are geographically too distant, in which case they are integrated into City Bible Church for this part of their program.
+Please Note: All students are expected to serve in their own local church unless they are geographically too distant, in which case they are integrated into Mannahouse for this part of their program.
 Students taking classes online can receive credit for their participation with ministries within their own local church.

 The PBC Church Life Practicum/ Ministry Apprenticeship program is based on the following beliefs: